MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 Similarly, to the scaling problem, UI elements will calculate their bounds correctly on their primary DPI context, however when moved to a non-primary DPI, they won't calculate the new bounds correctly.
 As such, the content window ends up being too small or too large compared to the hosting UI, which results in empty space or clipping.

 #### Drag & drop
-Whenever inside mixed-mode DPI scenarios (e.g. different UI elements rendering in both primary and non-primary DPI context), drag and drop coordinates could be miscalculated, resulting in the final drop position end up incorrect.
+Whenever inside mixed-mode DPI scenarios (e.g. different UI elements rendering in different DPI awareness modes), drag and drop coordinates could be miscalculated, resulting in the final drop position end up incorrect.

 #### Out-of-process UI
 Some UI is created out-of-process and if the creating external process is in a different DPI awareness mode than Visual Studio, this can introduce any of the previous rendering issues.

 #### Windows Forms controls, images, or windows not displaying
-One of the main causes for this issue is developers trying to reparent a control or window with one DpiAwarenessContext to a different DpiAwarenessContext window.
+One of the main causes for this issue is developers trying to reparent a control or window with one DpiAwarenessContext to a window with a different DpiAwarenessContext.

-The following pictures show the current Windows operating system restrictions in parenting windows, unless thread hosting behavior is explicitly changed:
+The following pictures show the current Windows operating system restrictions in parenting windows:

 ![A screenshot of the correct parenting behavior](../../extensibility/ux-guidelines/media/PMA-parenting-behavior.PNG)